30-Year-Old Pitcher – Washington Nationals

 Max Scherzer Contract Information:

-Signed a one-year, $15.525 million contract with the Tigers in January of 2014, avoiding arbitration.
+Scherzer agreed to a seven-year, $210 million contract with the Nationals in January of 2015.

 To instantly reveal our fantasy analysis of every player – including Max Scherzer – simply subscribe now.

 |Today's Projections||Subscribe now to see Today's projected stats for Max Scherzer|

 |Next 7 Days||Subscribe now to see our Next 7 Days projections for Max Scherzer|

 |Rest Of Season||Subscribe now to see our Rest Of Season projections for Max Scherzer|

 |Preseason||Subscribe now to see our 2015 projections for Max Scherzer||3-Year Averages||32||32||0||207.4||175||74||19||241||59||18||5||0||0||0||3.21||1.13|

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsNo No No

 |Last 30 Days

 11 Games: Avg.
 7.4 IP/G